hpzju/kb.knoconida.com/docs/L2-CS/DataScience/DataScience.md

 ### CAP

+- Consistancy
+- Availability
+- Partition Tolerance

-> CAP: It is impossible for a distributed computer system to simultaneously provide all three of the following guarantees: Consistency, Availability, and Partition Tolerance
+- CAP: It is impossible for a distributed computer system to simultaneously provide all three of the following guarantees: Consistency, Availability, and Partition Tolerance

 ### ACID

-> ACID: Atomicity, Consistency, Isolation, Durability
+- Atomicity
+- Consistency
+- Isolation
+- Durability

 ### Categories